 How Much Travel Do You Need?

 The different amounts of travel on a bike help categorize its riding capabilities and intended use.
 Most bikes under 140mm of travel will excel in cross-country and trail riding, ideal for long days on the saddle.
-Bikes between 140mm and 160mm of travel are the most popular travel options for e-MTB, and for good reason.
-Anything over 160mm typically means downhill heavy riding ideal for the gnarliest of terrain.
+Bikes with 140mm to 160mm of travel are the most popular travel options for e-MTB, and for good reason.
+Anything over 160mm typically means they're a bit more focused on descending capabilities.
 The majority of e-MTBs will fall within the all-mountain category, which is generally 140-160mm travel.
-This range gives you the best of both worlds, where uphill travel isn't terribly compromised, and the bike is still very capable on the downhills.
+This range gives you the best of both worlds, where uphill pedaling isn't compromised, yet the bike retains its capabilities when the trail turns back toward sea level.
 The added benefit of a well-designed e-MTB means you can get away with more travel without sacrificing uphill performance thanks to pedal-assisted motors.

 Do You Really Need Full Suspension

-Much of the development of electric mountian bikes has been focused on full-suspension models that can tackle all-terrain.
+Much of the development of electric mountain bikes has focused on full-suspension models that can tackle all-terrain conditions.
 For some riders, a hardtail e-bike with a suspension fork may be adequate.
-These models cost significantly less and require less maintenence.
-They're generally not as comfortable on rough terrain but if your ambitions don't lie in high-speed rocky descents, you might be able to save some cash.
-Models like the Aventon Ramblas or Ride1Up TrailRush offer incredible value and a far more simple approach to electrified trail riding.
+These models cost significantly less and require less maintenance.
+They're generally not as comfortable on rough terrain, but if your ambitions don't lie in high-speed rocky descents, you might be able to save some cash.
+Models like the Aventon Ramblas ADV or Ride1Up TrailRush offer incredible value and a far simpler approach to electrified trail riding.
+Their use of higher-volume tires helps to offset the bumpier ride that leads to less traction.

 Analysis and Test Results

 We scrutinized every aspect of each e-bike's performance.
-We scored them on several rating metrics, downhill performance, climbing performance, distance range, power output, and e-bike controls to gain the knowledge to help you in your e-bike buying quest.
+We scored them on several metrics: downhill performance, climbing performance, distance range, power output, and e-bike controls to help you in your e-bike buying quest.

-The 4th generation of the Specialized Levo is the best e-mtb yet.
+The 4th generation of the Specialized Levo is a compelling, but heavy choice.
+Credit: Matt Lighthart

 Worse Value